ecmwf/earthkit-data/docs/install.rst

 Alternatively, you can install the following components:

-    - mars: provides access to the :ref:`data-sources-mars` source
     - cds: provides access to the :ref:`data-sources-cds` and :ref:`data-sources-ads` sources
+    - covjsonkit: provides access to CoverageJSON data served by the :ref:`data-sources-polytope` source
     - ecmwf-opendata: provides access to the :ref:`data-sources-eod`
-    - wekeo: provides access to the :ref:`data-sources-wekeo` and :ref:`data-sources-wekeocds` sources
     - fdb: provides access to the :ref:`data-sources-fdb` source
-    - polytope: provides access to the :ref:`data-sources-polytope` source
-    - odb: provides full support for the :ref:`odb` data type
     - geo: enables to use the :py:meth:`Field.points_unrotated()` method
+    - geotiff: adds GeoTIFF support (new in version *0.11.0*).
+Please note that this is not included in the ``[all]`` option and has to be invoked separately.
     - geopandas: adds GeoJSON/GeoPandas support
+    - gribjump: provides access to the :ref:`data-sources-gribjump` source
+    - iris: provides access to the :ref:`data-sources-iris` source  (new in version *0.19.0*).
+Please note that this is not included in the ``[all]`` option and has to be invoked separately.
+    - mars: provides access to the :ref:`data-sources-mars` source
+    - odb: provides full support for the :ref:`odb` data type
     - projection: adds projection support
-    - covjsonkit: provides access to CoverageJSON data served by the :ref:`data-sources-polytope` source
+    - polytope: provides access to the :ref:`data-sources-polytope` source
     - s3: provides access to non-public :ref:`s3 <data-sources-s3>` buckets (new in version *0.11.0*)
-    - geotiff: adds GeoTIFF support (new in version *0.11.0*).
-Please note that this is not included in the ``[all]`` option and has to be invoked separately.
-    - gribjump: provides access to the :ref:`data-sources-gribjump` source
+    - wekeo: provides access to the :ref:`data-sources-wekeo` and :ref:`data-sources-wekeocds` sources
     - zarr: provides access to the :ref:`data-sources-zarr` source (new in version *0.15.0*).
 Please note that this is not included in the ``[all]`` option and has to be invoked separately.

 E.g. to add :ref:`data-sources-mars`  support you can use: